raisultan/pac/readme.md

     - Updates Record in Vector DB
     - Removes Record from Vector DB

-4. Categorizer: given a ticket categorizes it to be one of available categories.
+4. PAC: given a ticket prioritizes and categorizes it to be one of available categories.

 5. Event Composer: composes BI event from original ticket and any data outputed or used during processing